teltploek/pokerclub/README.md

 Using Yeoman, Backbone, Aura JS and PHP/MySQL/Silex for the backend.

-# Fixmes

- * Sometimes when loading the root the leaderboard isn't rendering - probably some sort of race condition.

 # Next up - in random order

  * Porthole widget - to emphasize the ones to beat